 - Increase consumption of foods with vitamin C like oranges, pineapple and cherries.
 See other foods that are rich in vitamin C.

-It is best to always consult a nutritionist to make a food plan according to an individuals needs.
-In addition, the nutritionist can also indicate vitamin C supplementation at a dose of 500 to 1500 mg / day, as this vitamin helps eliminate through the urine the excess uric acid.
+It is best to always see a nutritionist to make a food plan according to your individual needs.
+In addition, the nutritionist can also indicate vitamin C supplementation at a dose of 500 to 1500 mg / day, as this vitamin can help eliminate through your urine the excess uric acid.

 Diet menu to lower Uric Acid Levels

 The following table shows an example of a 3-day menu to help control blood uric acid levels:

 |Breakfast||1 cup of coffee unsweetened+ Vegetable omelet with olive oil||1 natural yogurt beaten with strawberries + 1 slice of whole grain bread with cheese||1 cup of coffee with milk + 2 scrambled eggs with ricotta cream and diced tomatoes|